 - (ii) You or your affiliate must not incur infrastructure improvement costs before the required environmental review process has been successfully completed. - (c) Planning and Administration.
 The reasonable and necessary cost of the planning and administration of your SHOP grant program and activities, including the reasonable and necessary planning and administration costs of your affiliates, is an eligible activity.
-Eligible administrative costs include staff and overhead costs of implementing your SHOP grant program and activities; costs of providing information to the public about your SHOP grant program and activities; costs of providing civil rights and fair housing training to your local affiliates; and any expenses involved in affirmatively furthering fair housing.
+Eligible costs include staff and overhead costs of implementing your SHOP grant program and activities; providing information to the public about your SHOP grant program and activities which also include costs associated with taking reasonable steps to provide information in the most appropriate manner and language for persons with limited English proficiency and/or persons with disabilities; costs of providing civil rights and fair housing training to your local affiliates; and any expenses involved in affirmatively furthering fair housing.